aucchwas/Automated-Address-Verification-and-Data-Entry/README.md

 # Automated Address Verification and Data Entry

-<p id="intro">Nexa Auto automates the process of verifying the authenticity of addresses for room service eligibility and retrieving detailed specifications across multiple websites.
-Utilizing Selenium for web automation and GPT for handling missing data, Nexa Auto significantly reduces manual effort in data entry tasks.</p>
+<p id="intro">Automated Address Verification and Data Entry automates the process of verifying the authenticity of addresses for room service eligibility and retrieving detailed specifications across multiple websites.
+Utilizing Selenium for web automation and GPT for handling missing data, Automated Address Verification and Data Entry significantly reduces manual effort in data entry tasks.</p>

 ### Supported Platforms